GavinHuttley/tib/_sources/python/functions.rst.txt

 Although ``a`` and ``b`` are equivalently defined -- both lists of exactly the same integers -- they are not the same instance.

-.. topic:: You Try

-    What comparison operators can you use to confirm my statements regarding same value and different instance?

 .. index:: methods

 Methods